 Please read “About this project and the Author” for more information on my project.
-In this excerpt, Daryl ends his show.
+In this excerpt, Daryl speaks about what Danielle meant to him.

 Do not reproduce or copy the content of this post as it is the sole property of citizenofvillejoie.com Contact: firstname.lastname@example.org

 This project is entirely written on an iPad.

 I do not have representation.